 10

-A wallet-friendly, gay friendly stay in a Victorian-era hotel in Hobart – now who’d be able to resist that?
-Welcome to Hadley’s Orient Hotel, which sits smack dab in the city center, and within walking distance of Hobart’s sights.
-What’s more, the hotel is just around the corner from Flamingo’s, the only gay bar in not just Hobart, but Tasmania!
+Best heritage.
+Imagine finding a wallet-friendly, gay-friendly stay in a Victorian-era hotel in Hobart – now, who’d be able to resist that?
+We were blown away by Hadley’s Orient Hotel, which sat smack dab in the city center and within walking distance of Hobart’s sights.
+In fact, we were able to indulge in this amazing Historic Lunch Cruise of Hobart due to just that!

-The 1834-built hotel brims with vintage charm, complete with Victorian-era furnishings and formal rooms for breakfasting, afternoon tea, dining, and drinking.
-You’re transported back to the 1920s in the afternoon tea room and bar and, complete with a ‘Great Gatsby’ charm.
-Cane chairs and chandeliers rule the roost in the bar, while the afternoon tea-hosting atrium sits beneath a skylit roof swathed in lush foliage.
-With a first-night turndown service, a permanent art gallery, and old-fashioned service and formality lend a distinct feel.
-Choose from a continental or hot breakfast, both of which are sumptuous, while the afternoon tea is an unmissable experience.
+The 1834-built hotel was brimming with vintage charm, complete with Victorian-era furnishings and formal rooms for breakfast, afternoon tea, dining, and drinking.
+We were transported back to the 1920s in the afternoon tea room and bar, complete with a ‘Great Gatsby’ charm.
+Cane chairs and chandeliers ruled the roost in the bar, while the afternoon tea-hosting atrium sat beneath a skylit roof swathed in lush foliage.
+If all this wasn’t enough, the first-night turndown service and the permanent art gallery lend the hotel a lovely old-fashioned feel.
+We even had the choice of a continental or hot breakfast, both of which were sumptuous.
+Plus, we felt that the afternoon tea was an experience not to be missed out on.

-Compact but modern bathrooms are a mainstay, as are heavy drapes, fluffy beds, and modern amenities.
-If you prefer some quiet, then choose one at the rear of the hotel.
-If views are important, then the frontal ones have views of the cathedral.
+The compact but modern bathrooms were a mainstay, as were heavy drapes, fluffy beds, and modern amenities.
+If you prefer quiet, choose one at the rear of the hotel.
+However, views are important to us, so we chose the frontal ones with views of the cathedral.

 Islington Hotel